AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

 Solution Meta-Kernel

-The meta-kernel we created for the solution to this exercise is named ‘convtm.tm’.
+The meta-kernel we created for the solution to this exercise is named 'convtm.tm'.
 Its contents follow:

 ::

       KPL/MK

-         This is the meta-kernel used in the solution of the ``Time Conversion'' task in the Remote Sensing Hands On Lesson.
+         This is the meta-kernel used in the solution of the "Time Conversion" task in the Remote Sensing Hands On Lesson.

          The names and contents of the kernels referenced by this meta-kernel are as follows: